sanj16/capynut/README.md

 If you encounter any issues while playing Capynut or have suggestions for improvements, please [open an issue](https://github.com/your-username/capynut/issues) on this repository.

 ## Acknowledgments

-I would like to extend my gratitude to following third-party assets and tutorials from Udemy, which were instrumental in the development of Capynut
 - **[Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/)** by [Rick Davidson](https://www.udemy.com/user/rick-davidson-5/): This course provided invaluable guidance on Unity game development and served as the foundation for Capynut.

-## Contact

-If you have any questions or need assistance, you can reach out to me at sanjana.mandarapu@gmail.com.

-Enjoy playing Capynut, and happy delivering!